 Names: The species was formerly named Aster divaricatus, however, all the new world asters, formerly in the genus Aster, have now been reclassified, most into the genus Symphyotrichum, several, like this species, to Eurybia.
 The genus Eurybia is from two Greek words - eurys meaning 'wide' and baiso, meaning 'few', alluding to the few wide-spreading ray florets.
 The species name, divaricata, refers to the 'spreading' or 'growing in a straggling' habit.
 Asters in the Eurybia genus have cordate leaves (heart-shaped bases), disc florets with long tubes and funnelform to campanulate throats.
 The author name for the plant classification - ‘G. L. Nesom’ is for Guy L. Nesom (b.
 1945) American botanist who has published papers on the nomenclature of asters.
 He updated the work of the original author - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: The most likely species to confuse with this one is it's sister in the Eurybia genus, the Bigleaf Aster, E. macrophylla.
-Differences are that E. divaricata has white petals with little or no lilac color, fewer rays per flower head, and the leaves are only on the flowering stem, whereas E. macrophylla has more lilac color, 9 to 20 rays, and has basal leaves plus stem leaves.
+Differences are that E. divaricata has white petals with little or no lilac color, fewer floret rays per flower head, and the leaves are only on the flowering stem, whereas E. macrophylla has more lilac color, 9 to 20 rays, and has basal leaves plus stem leaves.
 The Heart-leaved Aster, Symphyotrichum cordifolium, also have similar leaves, but the flower panicle is rounded, not flattened.

-Above and Below: The flowers of White Wood Aster are composed of 5 to 10+ white ray petals surrounding a central disc of numerous yellow disc florets that turn reddish at maturity.
-The petals can also have a lilac tinge of color.
+Above and Below: The flowers of White Wood Aster are composed of 5 to 10+ white ray florets surrounding a central disc of numerous yellow disc florets that turn reddish at maturity.
+The rays can also have a lilac tinge of color.
 They also seem to pointing in various directions.
 The phyllaries of the flower head (below left) have rounded to pointed in shape and are whitish with dark green tips.
 Note also the larger green bract on the stalk.

-Below: 1st photo - The flower clusters of the inflorescence are somewhat flat-topped and not dense.
+Below: 1st photo - The flower clusters of the floral array are somewhat flat-topped and not dense.
 2nd photo - Lower leaves are large and thin, ovate-lanceolate in shape with heart shaped bases, coarse teeth on the margins, a pointed tip that usually has a twist to it.
 3rd photo - The stem has a slight zigzag pattern.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.